The Aviator (2004 film): Development

 Warren Beatty planned to direct and star in a Howard Hughes biopic in the early 1970s.
 He co-wrote the script with Bo Goldman after a proposed collaboration with Paul Schrader fell through.
-Goldman wrote his own script, Melvin and Howard, which depicted Hughes' possible relationship with Melvin Dummar.
-Beatty's thoughts regularly returned to the project over the years, and in 1990 he approached Steven Spielberg to direct Goldman's script.
+Goldman wrote his own script, Melvin and Howard, which depicted Hughes's possible relationship with Melvin Dummar.
+Beatty's thoughts regularly returned to the project over the years, and in 1990, he approached Steven Spielberg to direct Goldman's script.
 Beatty's Hughes biopic was eventually released under the title Rules Don't Apply in 2016.
-Charles Evans, Jr. purchased the film rights of Howard Hughes: The Untold Story (ISBN 0-525-93785-4) in 1993.
+Charles Evans Jr. purchased the film rights for Howard Hughes: The Untold Story (ISBN 0-525-93785-4) in 1993.
 Evans secured financing from New Regency Productions, but development stalled.

 The Aviator was a joint production between Warner Bros.
 Pictures, which handled Latin American and Canadian distribution, and Disney, which released the film internationally under its Miramax Films banner in the United States and the United Kingdom.
 Disney previously developed a Hughes biopic with director Brian De Palma and actor Nicolas Cage between 1997 and 1998.
 Titled Mr. Hughes, the film would have starred Cage in the dual roles of both Hughes and Clifford Irving.
 It was conceived when De Palma and Cage were working on Snake Eyes with writer David Koepp.
 Universal Pictures joined the competition in March 1998 when it purchased the film rights to Empire: The Life, Legend and Madness of Howard Hughes (ISBN 0-393000-257), written by Donald Barlett and James Steele.